 Zavala Civitas Expands Footprint with New Southeast Asia Office

 Vietnam, July 12, 2024.
-Zavala Civitas is pleased to announce the opening of its new office in Southeast Asia; it is strategically located in Vietnam.
-This step marks a huge development for the company, building upon its established presence in China since 2014.
-Zavala Civitas will utilize this new site as a base for its continued expansion and dedication towards providing outstanding executive search services in the rapidly growing Southeast Asian market.
+Zavala Civitas is pleased to announce the opening of its new office in Southeast Asia, strategically located in Vietnam.
+This step marks a significant development for the firm — building upon its established China presence since 2014.
+Zavala Civitas will utilise this new base for its continued expansion and dedication towards providing outstanding executive search services in the rapidly growing Southeast Asian market.

 To head this office, Barry Kirkwood was appointed as the Southeast Asia Director.
-Barry comes with 15 years of leadership experience which included spending ten years in China.
-Within his new position, he possesses substantial knowledge and strategic insight stemming from his work over this period of time in China.
-Barry has equally occupied strong posts at Gemini Personnel Shanghai where he served as General Manager and also within the British Chamber of Commerce at both Shanghai and Guangdong provinces.
-He is an ICF Certified Coach and holds a BA (Hons) from Loughborough University thereby bringing his international business acumen into play to propel forward Zavala Civitas’ expansion plans across their Southeast Asia territory.
+Barry comes with 15 years of leadership experience including 10 years in China — with substantial knowledge and strategic insight built during that period in the region.
+He has held significant posts at Gemini Personnel Shanghai as General Manager and at the British Chamber of Commerce in both Shanghai and Guangdong provinces.
+He is an ICF Certified Coach and holds a BA (Hons) from Loughborough University — bringing international business acumen and deep regional knowledge to Zavala Civitas’s Southeast Asia expansion.

 The opening of the Southeast Asia office forms part of Zavala Civitas’ global scale-up strategy targeting key markets.
-Thus, there is an experienced team ready at the new office to deliver customized executive recruitment packages meant exclusively for regional customers.
+An experienced team is ready at the new office to deliver customised executive recruitment packages for regional clients across Southeast Asia.

 About Zavala Civitas Executive Search

-Zavala Civitas is a leading executive search and leadership advisory company committed to helping organizations identify, attract, and retain top talent.
-Zavala Civitas has a global presence that assists clients to navigate the complexity of today’s business environment by offering strategic advice tailored to their specific needs.
+Zavala Civitas is a leading executive search and leadership advisory firm founded in 1971, committed to helping organisations identify, attract, and retain top talent.
+With global presence across Europe, the Americas, and Asia Pacific, Zavala Civitas assists clients to navigate the complexity of today’s business environment by offering strategic advice tailored to their specific needs.
+The firm operates with a 92% closing rate across completed executive search mandates.

 Dubai executive buildings